News

 If you prefer to listen right here at the Wud Records website, you will find that it is the new default music player.
 You will find it on all non band-specific pages at the site, including our Links collection and homepage.

-Wud Records: May 2022 Musical Discoveries
+Wud Records: December 2022 Musical Discoveries

-Posted by Wudmaster on 01/06/22
+Posted by Wudmaster on 01/01/23

-May 2022 Musical Discoveries
+December 2022 Musical Discoveries

 A brand new playlist of all the favourite musical discoveries of the Wud Records team has been published at SoundCloud.
 All of the artists on it are amazing independent or unsigned artists who are making great music that simply aches to be heard.

 These artists are not associated directly with Wud Records in any way.
-We simply accumulated songs that we all liked during May 2022 into one agreed playlist and published it on the first day of the new month.
+We simply accumulated songs that we all liked during December 2022 into one agreed playlist and published it on the first day of the new month.

 Tracks have been arranged according to the number of plays at the time of publishing, starting with the fewest.
 Tracks that are early in playlists tend to receive more plays than later tracks.
 We are inclined to believe that the music which has had the fewest streams needs the best chance of exposure.